sudeepkatakol/sudeepkatakol.github.io/_pages/about.md

   - /about.html
 ---

-Hey, I'm Sudeep Katakol.
+Hey, I'm Sudeep.

-I am currently pursuing my Bachelors in Computer Science and Masters in Mathematics at BITS Pilani, Goa, India.
+I'm currently pursuing my Master's in Electrical and Computer Engineering (Machine learning) at the University of Michigan, Ann Arbor.
+I graduated from BITS Pilani, Goa, India with dual majors in Computer Science and Mathematics in 2020.

-I wish to pursue research in the field of Machine learning.
-My long term goal would be to build interpretable and explainable models for learning from data.
+My current research interests revolve around the theory of deep neural networks.
+While deep learning is used ubiquitously, we seldom fully understand why it works so well.
+During my graduate studies, I intend to work towards demystifying the role of neural networks in many of their applications.

-I am also interested in the field of Abstract Algebra.
+Prior to joining the University of Michigan, I interned at the Computer Vision Center, Barcelona where I was fortunate to work with Dr. Luis Herranz, Dr. Joost van de Weijer and Dr. Antonio M. López.
+During the course of one-and-a-half years, I worked on image compression, transfer learning, continual learning and generative models.

-I also love playing Cricket, Badmintion and Chess.
+I'm also a huge sports enthusiast; I particularly love playing cricket, badmintion and chess.